 The really large sums invested by government were spent recapitalising HBOS, Lloyds Banking Group and the Royal Bank of Scotland and establishing the vehicle to hold ownership of Northern Rock and Bradford & Bingley.
 The then Chancellor, Alistair Darling, initiated recapitalisation measures of up to £17 billion for Lloyds and HBOS and £20 billion for RBS.

-All of the shares in Lloyds have been sold back to the market; government continues to own a substantial portion of RBS.
+All of the shares in Lloyds have been sold back to the market; the government continues to own a substantial portion of RBS however, the share sale programme for RBS, halted in June 2015, recommenced in June 2018.

 The question – how much did the rescue cost? – cannot be answered for certain.
 The investment in Lloyds produced a ‘profit’ and it is likely that the government will have a positive return on at least some of its other assets.
 Against that, it looks unlikely that the investment in RBS will be positive.